jthack/hydeout/_posts/2024-02-05-secure-ai-agents.md

 ---

 ![](https://i.imgur.com/dXiJCDT.jpeg){: width="400" }
-Capable AI agents will require new infrastructure.
-In order to expedite the utility of digital assistants by granting human-like access to them, we need founders devoted to solving API-ification of legacy systems, hardened sandboxes for AI agents, and agent authentication.
+Capable and secure AI agents will require new technologies.
+In order to expedite the utility of digital assistants by granting human-like access to them, we need founders devoted to solving issues of hardened sandboxes for AI agents, agent authentication, and API-ification of legacy systems.

 The libraries and frameworks for AI systems are pretty immature right now.
 Most applications are simple chatbots or forms of retrieval.
 But as we increase the complexity of the use-cases, the current architecture won't be sufficent.
 Anyone who has spent a few minutes thinking about AI has considered how useful it would be to have a cheap personal assistant that could tackle complex tasks or how much money it would save businesses if they were able to replace significant headcount with AI agents.